tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 This will be valid in our language, and introduces the type `List _`, where the underscore needs to be filled in.
 So you might have `List Int` as one type, `List String` as another, and `List a`, if `a` happens to be a type variable in scope.
-In brief, custom types are referenced by name, and also have multiple variables.
+In brief, custom types are referenced by name, and also have multiple type variables as arguments.

 Finally, we need a way to talk about the function type `A -> B`, which is also built into the language.